christophevg/christophe.vg/makes/_posts/2024-06-30-Artware-City.markdown

 {% include thumbs show="welcome-1,welcome-2,welcome-3" %}

 So, next time you pay me a visit and you step into my office, you will be greeted by Artware City as you enter.

 Enjoy a little tour...

 ## Welcome to Artware City

 {% include thumbs show="din-port" %}

-Who doesn't remember the grandeur of DIN Port, hooking up (with) your favorite keyboard.
+Who doesn't remember the grandeur of **DIN Port**, hooking up (with) your favorite keyboard.
 Ever since those pesky PS2 (mini-DIN) ports took over, the city was never the same.
 Yet, they also had to move over, when the mighty USB boys came to town.

 {% include thumbs show="video-card-alley" %}

-In between the low-rise disk drives, you can enjoy a beautiful view of the city while strolling along Video Card Alley.
+In between the low-rise disk drives, you can enjoy a beautiful view of the city while strolling along **Video Card Alley**.
 If you look carefully, you might even spot a female VGA connector.

 {% include thumbs show="memory-lane" %}

 At the end of the alley, take a righthand turn and you can't miss it.
-Take a trip down Memory Lane and continue down Networking Street.
-If you keep on going you'll even reach the Super Highway.
+Take a trip down **Memory Lane** and continue down **Networking Street**.
+If you keep on going you'll even reach the **Information Superhighway**.

 {% include thumbs show="hard-disk-drive" %}

-A visit to Artware City is of course not complete without attending a game at the big Seagate ST-251 stadion on Hard Disk Drive.
+A visit to Artware City is of course not complete without attending a game at the big Seagate ST-251 Stadion on **Hard Disk Drive**.

 {% include thumbs show="pci-slot-station" %}

 Maybe you took a train into town.
-In that case, you will already know PCI Slot Station.
-With its high speed expansion slots, it offers everything a modern visitor might want.
+In that case, you will already know **PCI Slot Station**.
+With its high speed expansion slots, it offers everything a modern city dweller needs.